-5. Submit your scholarship application, including one letter of
+5. Submit your scholarship application, including the one letter of

 San Antonio College

-San Antonio, Texas 78212-4299
+San Antonio, Texas 78212-3941

-Criteria for eligibility for a Departmental Speech Communication Scholarship:
+Criteria for eligibility for Theatre/Speech

-be a declared Speech Communication Major.
+be a declared Theatre or Speech Communication Major.

 have a minimum 2.5 overall GPA with a 3.0 GPA in your major.